 Including sales tax in a jewelry appraisal is highly debated in the appraisal industry.
 Not all appraisers will include sales tax.
 Adding this element is entirely up to you and the appraiser.
 Generally speaking, if you are appraising for insurance purposes it would be wise to include sales tax.
-The insurance agency can then determine whether or not to reimburse the insuree.
-If the jewelry is being appraised to sell, sales tax may not be relevant, instead the appraiser should focus on the current true market value of the jewelry.
+The insurance company can then determine whether or not to reimburse the insuree.
+If the jewelry is being appraised to sell, sales tax may not be relevant, instead the appraiser should focus on the current true or fair market value of the jewelry.

 5. Treatment Information

 Any treatment applied to a piece of jewelry to improve appearance, other than cutting and polishing, must be disclosed on the appraisal according to the Federal Trade Commission in the United States.
 This information also needs to be disclosed to the consumer.
 Common treatments include heating, bleaching, dyeing, fracture or cavity filling, surface coating, etc. Visit gia.edu for more information about jewelry treatments.
 If you are unsure whether or not your jewelry has been treated, check any original documentation you may have.
-If you don’t have any documentation let the appraiser know you are unsure whether or not your jewelry has been treated.
+If you don’t have any documentation let the certified gemologist or appraiser know you are unsure whether or not your jewelry has been treated.